 ACS Letter in Response to the House Energy and Commerce Committee's Request for Information on GME Reform

 On December 6, 2014 Members of the House Energy and Commerce committee sent out an open letter requesting information on Graduate Medical Education (GME).
 In response, ACS developed a set of principles on GME reform and used them to formulate a response to the seven questions in the letter.
-The response can be found here and was sent to the Committee on January 15, 2015.
-The DAHP plans to use the letter and the principles developed in its writing to contribute to ongoing congressional efforts to reform the way that gme is funded and administered.
+The response was sent to the Committee on January 15, 2015.
+The ACS Division of Advocacy and Health Policy (DAHP) plans to use the letter and the principles developed in its writing to contribute to ongoing congressional efforts to reform the way that GME is funded and administered.

 Updates on Graduate Medical Education and Workforce

 The Institutes of Medicine (IOM) report on the financing and governance of the nation’s graduate medical education (GME) system was issued this past summer to little fanfare.
 It was met with disappointment, and disregard, on Capitol Hill.